PoojaBayaglli/stepin_calander/README.md

     return month;
 }

-// Function to return the number of days
-// in a month
+//  number of days in a month
 int numberOfDays(int monthNumber, int year)
 {
     // January